JimY233/TweetSentiment-EC601/README.md

 1. Checking User Input to make sure user is passing correct types of input (i.e checking if num_of_tweets is an int, etc).

-2. Sanity Checking query size to make sure API does not pass back any errors

-3.

 ####